Do you have some questions before you Seize the Day? Well, we have some answers. Get in touch with us if your question isn’t listed.

 Q: Where should I stay?

-A: Many of the events will be held on site at the official CCD location at Rutledge Lake RV Park Resort.
-You are welcome to stay wherever you’d like; but if you want ALL the community, book your stay now at Rutledge Lake RV Park by calling (828) 654-7873 and mentioning Camp Carpe Diem with The Virtual Campground and Living a Stout Life.
-Your CCD camp counselors are in Sites 85 and 86.
+A: Many of the events will be held on site at the official CCD location at Rocky Mountain HI RV Park & Campground in Kalispell, Montana.
+You are welcome to stay wherever you’d like; but if you want ALL the community, book your stay at Rocky Mountain Hi.

 Q: What is the official hashtag for social media?